transdigiware/blockchain/howto/ibp-console-build-network.md

 3. This tutorial does not configure attributes on identities, see [Registering identities](/docs/blockchain?topic=blockchain-ibp-console-identities#ibp-console-identities-register) if you want to learn more.
 Click **Register user**.
 4. After the organization admin has been registered, repeat this same process for the identity of the peer (also using the `Org1 CA`).
 For the peer identity, give an enroll ID of `peer1` and a secret of `peer1pw`.
 This is a node identity, so select `peer` as the **Type**.
 You can ignore the **Maximum enrollments** field and, on the next panel, do not assign any **Attributes**, as before.

 Registering these identities with the CA is only the first step in **creating** an identity.
 You will not be able to use these identities until they have been **enrolled**.
 Enrollment is the process that generates the certificate and private key for the registered user.
 For the `org1admin` identity, this will happen during the creation of the MSP, which we will see in the next step.
-In the case of the peer, it happens during the creation of the peer.
+In the case of the peer1 identity, it happens during the creation of the peer.
 {:note}

 **Task: Register users**